hydroxzs/hydroxzs/README.md

 # 🪄 About Me:

 Hi there!
-I'm a `Developer` with a focus on creating advanced `Discord Bots`.
+I'm a `Developer` and i creating advanced `Discord Bots`.

 # 💻 Discord Bots